Photo by Kyle Cottrell on Unsplash

 - Assign a person to roundup the bridal party and family members for formal shots.
 This will save the photographer a lot of aggravation and time.

 The more you can communicate with your wedding photographer, the better.
 If you have any special requests, like a photo with your dog or a picture of your spectacular Jimmy Choo shoes, be sure to ask for them upfront.
 It’s best to write down all of these requests or important details before your wedding day.
 Chances are, you will be so busy, nervous, and excited that you will forget something.
 However, if you put the information in the hands of the photographer in advance, you won’t have to worry about remembering and you can relax and enjoy your day.
-For additional tips for your wedding photography be sure to download a free copy of our ebook, “Secrets to Amazing Wedding Photography.”

-Talk about the Venue
+Talk To Your Photographer About the Venue

 When you hire a wedding photographer, tell them as soon as possible about the venue.
 Many professionals will actually scout out the location if they have never shot there before.
 Also be sure to tell them if the ceremony and the wedding will be held at the same location or separately.
 There are things they need to be aware of, like: